quairkit.loss

 Raises:

-NotImplementedError – The backend is wrong or not supported.
+NotImplementedError – If the backend is wrong or not supported.

 Return type: